tutorgen/hpit_services/README.md

-# The HyperPersonalized Interactive Tutor
+# The HyperPersonalized Intelligent Tutor